ophintor/ansible-docker-ucp/README.md

 5. Copy your SSH id to the VM Template so, in the future, your Ansible node can SSH without the need of a password to all the Virtual Machines created from the VM Template.
 `# ssh-copy-id root@<VM_Template>`
 Please note that in both the Ansible node and the VM Template you might need to configure the network so one node can reach the other.
-Since this is a basic step and could vary on the user&#39;s environment I have purposefully omitted it.
+Since this is a basic step and could vary on the user's environment I have purposefully omitted it.

 6. Retrieve the latest version of the playbooks using git.
 ```# git clone https://github.com/ophintor/ansible-docker-ucp.git```